-On November 19, 2020, CARB adopted the proposed San Diego Eight-Hour Ozone Attainment Plan SIP submittal, which addresses both the 2008 and 2015 ozone standards.
-Included in the San Diego 2020 SIP is a request for a voluntary reclassification from Serious to Severe nonattainment for the 2008 ozone standard and a voluntary reclassification from Moderate to Severe nonattainment for the 2015 ozone standards as permitted under Section 181(b)(3).
+On November 19, 2020, CARB adopted the proposed San Diego Eight-Hour Ozone Attainment Plan SIP submittal, which addresses the 2008 and 2015 ozone standards.
+Included in the 2020 SIP is a request for a voluntary reclassification from Serious to Severe Nonattainment for the 2008 ozone standard and a voluntary reclassification from Moderate to Severe Nonattainment for the 2015 ozone standards as permitted under Section 181(b)(3).
 The reclassification extends the timeline to meet the standards and aligns with air quality modeling.
-Effective July 2, 2021, U.S. EPA approved the request from the State of California to reclassify San Diego County ozone Nonattainment Area from Serious to Severe for the 2008 ozone standard and Moderate to Severe for the 2015 ozone standard.
+The reclassification was approved by U.S. EPA on July 2, 2021.
 On June 4, 2021, U.S. EPA posted on the Office of Transportation and Air Quality website the adequacy review and public comment on the 2008 and 2015 Eight-Hour Ozone Attainment Plan budgets.
-On October 4, 2021, U.S. EPA published in the Federal Register the adequacy finding for the on-road transportation air quality budgets in the 2008 and 2015 Eight-Hour Ozone Attainment Plans with an effective date of October 19, 2021.
+On October 4, 2021, U.S. EPA published in the Federal Register the adequacy finding for the onroad transportation air quality budgets in the 2020 SIP with an effective date of October 19, 2021.

-On July 12, 2021, the San Diego 2020 SIP was found complete by U.S. EPA by operation of law six months after the submittal date.
-Under the CAA, U.S. EPA has twelve months from the completeness date to take a final action on the 2020 SIP.
+On July 12, 2021, the 2020 SIP was found complete by U.S. EPA by operation of law six months after the submittal date.
+On December 19, 2023, U.S. EPA published in the Federal Register the proposed rulemaking approving the 2020 SIP.